Andy-James-Osborne/DevHub/Testing.md

 ## User Stories Tested:
-I have gone through each user story.
-I have provided screen shots of all the user stories that have been achieved in this project.
+I have gone through each user story and provided screen shots of all the user stories that have been achieved in this project.
 Any user story that wasn't completed in this sprint has been moved to the future feature ready for the next sprint.

 ### Epic User Management: